FangzhuoYang/Replication-of-Kogan-s-Paper-for-Chinese-Companies-Patent-Value/README.md

 # Replication-of-Kogan-s-Paper-for-Chinese-Companies-Patent-Value
-## This is a replication for part of Kogan et al.'s paper Technological Innovation, Resource Allocation and Growth published on The Quarterly Journal of Economics.
+## This is a replication for part of the main results in Kogan, L., Papanikolaou, D., Seru, A. and Stoffman, N., 2017.
+Technological innovation, resource allocation, and growth.
+Quarterly Journal of Economics, 132(2), pp. 665-712..
+The original replication code is available at `https://github.com/KPSS2017/Technological-Innovation-Resource-Allocation-and-Growth-Replication-Kit`.